Booking travel accommodations has changed in the last few years, all thanks to the Airbnb platform.

 Traveling with Your Knack Pack

-The Knack Pack is the perfect travel backpack, as it easily goes from a carryon bag to an everyday carry.
+The Knack Travel Backpack is the perfect travel backpack, as it easily goes from a carryon bag to an everyday carry.
 The expandable luggage compartment means you can pack your clothes and toiletries in the back, and keep you other items (camera, laptop, books, etc) in the other pockets.

-After unpacking at your AirBnB, you can compress the luggage compartment and use your Knack Pack for sightseeing or meetings.
+After unpacking at your Airbnb, you can compress the luggage compartment and use your Knack Backpack for sightseeing or meetings.